ok7uz/promotion-register-bot/README.md

 # Registration Bot

 User Registration Telegram Bot

 ## TODO

-- [ ] Restrict the access of the blocked user
+- [x] Restrict the access of the blocked user
-- [ ] Sleep before send message
+- [x] Sleep before send message
 - [ ] Separate of admin and user commands
-- [ ] Add a special command to delete the database
+- [x] Add a special command to delete all data from the database